martian-lang/martian-docs/content/storage-management/index.md

 In `--vdrmode=rolling`, the VDR killer is invoked whenever any stage completes.
 In `--vdrmode=post` it is invoked when the pipeline completes.
-Mrp's default is `--vdrmode=rolling`, however for development purposes, one may wish to set `--vdrmode=disabled` to preserve intermediate results.
+Mrp's default is `--vdrmode=rolling`, however for development purposes, one may wish to set `--vdrmode=disable` to preserve intermediate results.

 Additionally, when VDR is not disabled, all stages which split will have their chunks' files cleaned out by VDR when all dependent stages have completed.